br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 <h3 class="no-anchor">Learning with Udacity</h3>

 I considered various ways to learn, like code bootcamps or computer science grad school.
 I decided to put together a custom computing curriculum, focused on practical web development training from Udacity and Google.
 I really enjoyed it.
-See the [Udacity](./udacity.md) page for more details on my training.
+See the <a href="{{ 'udacity' | relative_url }}">Udacity page</a> for more details on my training.

 <h3 class="no-anchor">More resources</h3>